Getting Convenient Local Support for Fentanyl Recovery

-Icarus Behavioral Health is a great place to start when researching a fentanyl rehab.
-Their highly rated, beautiful facility is located in the Albuquerque, New Mexico area.
-They offer many different programs, one of which is focused on fentanyl addiction treatment.
+Icarus Behavioral Health is a great place to start when researching fentanyl rehab services.
+Our highly rated, beautiful facility is located in the Albuquerque, New Mexico area, and offers many different programs, one of which is focused on fentanyl addiction treatment.

 Fentanyl addiction treatment is very similar to other opioid addiction treatments besides the fact that fentanyl is so powerful.
 Finding an addiction treatment center can be a daunting process for anyone, however, it is important to understand the steps necessary to begin one’s road to recovery.

 According to the DEA website, “Fentanyl is a synthetic opioid that is 50-100 times stronger than morphine.”

 The fact that poppies are not required to synthesize fentanyl makes it a much cheaper alternative to heroin for producers and dealers.

 Its medical use is to treat severe pain and for anesthesia.
 However, its abuse potential is high as the effects of fentanyl are very similar to most other opiates as an analgesic pain killer.